Luidog/fms-api-client/README.md

     ✓ should create a http agent
     ✓ should accept a timeout property
     ✓ should use a timeout if one is set
-    ✓ should use a proxy if one is set (263ms)
+    ✓ should use a proxy if one is set (240ms)
-    ✓ should automatically recreate an agent if one is deleted (246ms)
+    ✓ should automatically recreate an agent if one is deleted (205ms)

   Authentication Capabilities
     ✓ should authenticate into FileMaker.
-(91ms)
+(101ms)
-    ✓ should automatically request an authentication token (215ms) ✓ should reuse a saved authentication token (179ms) ✓ should log out of the filemaker.
-(223ms)
+    ✓ should automatically request an authentication token (194ms) ✓ should reuse a saved authentication token (177ms) ✓ should log out of the filemaker.
+(182ms)
     ✓ should not attempt a logout if there is no valid token.
-    ✓ should reject if the logout request fails (226ms) ✓ should reject if the authentication request fails (1425ms) ✓ should attempt to log out before being removed (185ms) ✓ should catch the log out error before being removed if the login is not valid
+    ✓ should reject if the logout request fails (177ms) ✓ should reject if the authentication request fails (1576ms) ✓ should attempt to log out before being removed (182ms) ✓ should catch the log out error before being removed if the login is not valid

+  ContainerData Capabilities
+    ✓ should download container data from an object to a file (1516ms) ✓ should download container data from an array to a file (1651ms) ✓ should download container data from an array to a buffer (2556ms) ✓ should download container data from an object to a buffer (602ms) ✓ should reject with an error and a message (1493ms) ✓ should reject with an error and a message (1264ms)

   Create Capabilities
-    ✓ should create FileMaker records without fieldData (192ms) ✓ should allow you to specify a timeout
+    ✓ should create FileMaker records without fieldData (187ms) ✓ should allow you to specify a timeout
-    ✓ should create FileMaker records using fieldData (88ms) ✓ should create FileMaker records with portalData (91ms) ✓ should allow portalData to be an object or number (95ms) ✓ should reject bad data with an error (86ms)
+    ✓ should create FileMaker records using fieldData (82ms) ✓ should create FileMaker records with portalData (87ms) ✓ should allow portalData to be an object or number (310ms) ✓ should reject bad data with an error (87ms)
-    ✓ should create records with mixed types (83ms)
+    ✓ should create records with mixed types (85ms)
-    ✓ should substitute an empty object if data is not provided (93ms) ✓ should return an object with merged data properties (91ms) ✓ should allow you to run a script when creating a record with a merge response (92ms) ✓ should allow you to specify scripts as an array (92ms) ✓ should allow you to specify scripts as an array with a merge response (99ms) ✓ should sanitize parameters when creating a new record (95ms) ✓ should accept both the default script parameters and a scripts array (96ms) ✓ should remove an expired token (80ms)
+    ✓ should substitute an empty object if data is not provided (84ms) ✓ should return an object with merged data properties (121ms) ✓ should allow you to run a script when creating a record with a merge response (98ms) ✓ should allow you to specify scripts as an array (97ms) ✓ should allow you to specify scripts as an array with a merge response (94ms) ✓ should sanitize parameters when creating a new record (99ms) ✓ should accept both the default script parameters and a scripts array (93ms) ✓ should remove an expired token (84ms)

   Delete Capabilities
     ✓ should delete FileMaker records.
-(273ms)
+(260ms)
-    ✓ should allow you to specify a timeout (102ms)
+    ✓ should allow you to specify a timeout (97ms)
     ✓ should trigger scripts via an array when deleting records.
-(172ms) ✓ should trigger scripts via parameters when deleting records.
-(171ms) ✓ should allow you to mix script parameters and scripts array when deleting records.
-(176ms) ✓ should stringify script parameters.
-(179ms)
+(171ms) ✓ should trigger scripts via parameters when deleting records.
+(181ms) ✓ should allow you to mix script parameters and scripts array when deleting records.
+(170ms) ✓ should stringify script parameters.
+(203ms)
-    ✓ should reject deletions that do not specify a recordId (83ms) ✓ should reject deletions that do not specify an invalid recordId (82ms) ✓ should remove an expired token (84ms)
+    ✓ should reject deletions that do not specify a recordId (101ms) ✓ should reject deletions that do not specify an invalid recordId (90ms) ✓ should remove an expired token (86ms)

   Edit Capabilities
-    ✓ should edit FileMaker records without fieldData ✓ should allow you to specify a timeout (219ms)
+    ✓ should edit FileMaker records without fieldData ✓ should allow you to specify a timeout (200ms)
     ✓ should edit FileMaker records using fieldData
     ✓ should edit FileMaker records with portalData
     ✓ should edit FileMaker records with portalData and allow portalData to be an array.
-    ✓ should reject bad data with an error (227ms)
+    ✓ should reject bad data with an error (211ms)
-    ✓ should return an object with merged filemaker and data properties ✓ should allow you to run a script when editing a record (184ms) ✓ should allow you to run a script via a scripts array when editing a record (205ms) ✓ should allow you to specify scripts as an array (190ms) ✓ should allow you to specify scripts as an array with a merge response (190ms) ✓ should sanitize parameters when creating a editing record (183ms) ✓ should accept both the default script parameters and a scripts array (190ms) ✓ should remove an expired token (174ms)
+    ✓ should return an object with merged filemaker and data properties ✓ should allow you to run a script when editing a record (194ms) ✓ should allow you to run a script via a scripts array when editing a record (184ms) ✓ should allow you to specify scripts as an array (190ms) ✓ should allow you to specify scripts as an array with a merge response (177ms) ✓ should sanitize parameters when creating a editing record (192ms) ✓ should accept both the default script parameters and a scripts array (193ms) ✓ should remove an expired token (167ms)

   FieldData Capabilities
-    ✓ it should extract field data while maintaining the array (271ms) ✓ it should extract field data while maintaining the object (180ms)
+    ✓ it should extract field data while maintaining the array (269ms) ✓ it should extract field data while maintaining the object (169ms)

   Find Capabilities
-    ✓ should perform a find request (332ms)
+    ✓ should perform a find request (346ms)
-    ✓ should allow you to use an object instead of an array for a find (237ms) ✓ should specify omit Criterea (128ms)
+    ✓ should allow you to use an object instead of an array for a find (238ms) ✓ should specify omit Criterea (163ms)
-    ✓ should safely parse omit true and false (142ms) ✓ should allow additional parameters to manipulate the results (81ms) ✓ should allow you to limit the number of portal records to return (92ms) ✓ should allow you to use numbers in the find query parameters (85ms) ✓ should allow you to sort the results (722ms)
+    ✓ should safely parse omit true and false (158ms) ✓ should allow additional parameters to manipulate the results (90ms) ✓ should allow you to limit the number of portal records to return (82ms) ✓ should allow you to use numbers in the find query parameters (90ms) ✓ should allow you to sort the results (916ms)
-    ✓ should return an empty array if the find does not return results (96ms) ✓ should allow you run a pre request script (97ms) ✓ should return a response even if a script fails (99ms) ✓ should allow you to send a parameter to the pre request script (96ms) ✓ should allow you run script after the find and before the sort (530ms) ✓ should allow you to pass a parameter to a script after the find and before the sort (319ms) ✓ should reject of there is an issue with the find request (97ms) ✓ should remove an expired token (97ms)
+    ✓ should return an empty array if the find does not return results (93ms) ✓ should allow you run a pre request script (88ms) ✓ should return a response even if a script fails (100ms) ✓ should allow you to send a parameter to the pre request script (88ms) ✓ should allow you run script after the find and before the sort (661ms) ✓ should allow you to pass a parameter to a script after the find and before the sort (614ms) ✓ should reject of there is an issue with the find request (80ms) ✓ should remove an expired token (80ms)

   Get Capabilities
     ✓ should get specific FileMaker records.
-(275ms)
+(263ms)
-    ✓ should allow you to specify a timeout (103ms)
+    ✓ should allow you to specify a timeout (94ms)
-    ✓ should reject get requests that do not specify a recordId (160ms) ✓ should allow you to limit the number of portal records to return (170ms) ✓ should accept namespaced portal limit and offset parameters (279ms) ✓ should remove an expired token (85ms)
+    ✓ should reject get requests that do not specify a recordId (154ms) ✓ should allow you to limit the number of portal records to return (174ms) ✓ should accept namespaced portal limit and offset parameters (168ms) ✓ should remove an expired token (85ms)

   Global Capabilities
-    ✓ should allow you to set session globals (181ms) ✓ should allow you to specify a timeout
+    ✓ should allow you to set session globals (177ms) ✓ should allow you to specify a timeout
-    ✓ should reject with a message and code if it fails to set a global (100ms) ✓ should remove an expired token (86ms)
+    ✓ should reject with a message and code if it fails to set a global (82ms) ✓ should remove an expired token (78ms)

   Request Interceptor Capabilities
-    ✓ should reject if the server errors (122ms)
+    ✓ should reject if the server errors (128ms)
-    ✓ should handle non JSON responses by rejecting with a json error (114ms) ✓ should reject non http requests to the server with a json error ✓ should reject non https requests to the server with a json error (139ms)
+    ✓ should handle non JSON responses by rejecting with a json error (120ms) ✓ should reject non http requests to the server with a json error ✓ should reject non https requests to the server with a json error (132ms)

   List Capabilities
-    ✓ should allow you to list records (314ms)
+    ✓ should allow you to list records (336ms)
     ✓ should allow you to specify a timeout
-    ✓ should allow you use parameters to modify the list response (79ms) ✓ should should allow you to use numbers in parameters (88ms) ✓ should should allow you to provide an array of portals in parameters (92ms) ✓ should should remove non used properties from a portal object (91ms) ✓ should modify requests to comply with DAPI name reservations (87ms) ✓ should allow strings while complying with DAPI name reservations (85ms) ✓ should allow you to offset the list response (80ms) ✓ should santize parameters that would cause unexpected parameters (86ms) ✓ should allow you to limit the number of portal records to return (84ms) ✓ should accept namespaced portal limit and offset parameters (85ms) ✓ should reject invalid parameters (88ms)
+    ✓ should allow you use parameters to modify the list response (92ms) ✓ should should allow you to use numbers in parameters (84ms) ✓ should should allow you to provide an array of portals in parameters (86ms) ✓ should should remove non used properties from a portal object (88ms) ✓ should modify requests to comply with DAPI name reservations (81ms) ✓ should allow strings while complying with DAPI name reservations (93ms) ✓ should allow you to offset the list response (84ms) ✓ should santize parameters that would cause unexpected parameters (81ms) ✓ should allow you to limit the number of portal records to return (83ms) ✓ should accept namespaced portal limit and offset parameters (85ms) ✓ should reject invalid parameters (80ms)
-    ✓ should remove an expired token (83ms)
+    ✓ should remove an expired token (78ms)

   RecordId Capabilities
-    ✓ it should extract the recordId while maintaining the array (269ms) ✓ it should extract recordId while maintaining the object (182ms)
+    ✓ it should extract the recordId while maintaining the array (282ms) ✓ it should extract recordId while maintaining the object (168ms)

   Script Capabilities
-    ✓ should allow you to trigger a script (189ms)
+    ✓ should allow you to trigger a script (187ms)
     ✓ should allow you to specify a timeout
-    ✓ should allow you to trigger a script specifying a string as a parameter (95ms) ✓ should allow you to trigger a script specifying a number as a parameter (92ms) ✓ should allow you to trigger a script specifying an object as a parameter (87ms) ✓ should allow you to trigger a script in a find (232ms) ✓ should allow you to trigger a script in a list (89ms) ✓ should reject a script that does not exist (112ms) ✓ should allow return a result even if a script returns an error (86ms) ✓ should parse script results if the results are json (91ms) ✓ should not parse script results if the results are not json (87ms) ✓ should parse an array of scripts (98ms)
+    ✓ should allow you to trigger a script specifying a string as a parameter (89ms) ✓ should allow you to trigger a script specifying a number as a parameter (87ms) ✓ should allow you to trigger a script specifying an object as a parameter (86ms) ✓ should allow you to trigger a script in a find (256ms) ✓ should allow you to trigger a script in a list (96ms) ✓ should reject a script that does not exist (83ms) ✓ should allow return a result even if a script returns an error (86ms) ✓ should parse script results if the results are json (90ms) ✓ should not parse script results if the results are not json (82ms) ✓ should parse an array of scripts (86ms)
-    ✓ should trigger scripts on all three script phases (110ms) ✓ should remove an expired token (88ms)
+    ✓ should trigger scripts on all three script phases (99ms) ✓ should remove an expired token (78ms)

   Storage
     ✓ should allow an instance to be created